-AUTO125: or ASEP125/AUTC125
+AUTO121: or ASEP121/AUTC121 AUTO125: or ASEP125/AUTC125 AUTC225: or ASEP225

 Automotive Technology Degree for ASE Certified Technicians, Associate in Applied Science

 ASE certified technicians (A1 - A8 + L1) now have a convenient and faster option for earning an associate's degree.
 Northampton's Automotive Technology Online program is designed for Master ASE technicians looking to advance or change their careers.
 If you have the qualifications, you can receive 44 credits toward your degree from your ASE certifications.
 The remaining 24 credits may be taken through Northampton's Online Learning division.